Mounting an Orchid

 How do I mount an orchid?

-I have seen this on Useppa Island for years (grown by my grandparents) as they grow in the nooks and crannies of trees.
+I have seen this on Useppa Island for years (grown by my grandparents and now their children) as they grow in the nooks and crannies of trees.
 Orchids can grow indefinitely and looking back I wonder what year they were planted?
 Where did they come from?
 And how long will they survive after the patient planting and loving hands of fellow orchid enthusiasts?
 I look forward to seeing these orchids, on Useppa, for years to come!

 Tree fern, wood, and cork orchid mounting plaques are a wonderful way to display your orchids.
 Orchids love to “hug” their roots around and through the various mounts.
 I love orchids because of their sense of community, how they “hug” things and love being near other orchids.
 The best way to mount your orchid is attaching it with a fishing line, string or wire.
 Also using a wine bottle filled with sand, sealed with a cork with a Phalaenopsis hook sticking out makes a good sturdy hanger.
 Click here for a full tutorial on how to mount an orchid.